chsanford/blog/_posts/2021-07-04-candidacy-overview.md

 Because research papers are by nature highly technical and because I'm trying to understand them in their full depth, most of these posts will only be accessible to readers with some background in my field.
 However, I also don't want to write posts that'll be useless to anyone who isn't pursuing a PhD in machine learning theory.
-My intention is that readers with some amount of background in ML will be able to read them to understand what kinds of questions learning theorists ask; if someone who's taken an undergraduate-level ML and algorithms course can't udnerstand what I'm writing, then that's on me.
+My intention is that readers with some amount of background in ML will be able to read them to understand what kinds of questions learning theorists ask; if someone who's taken an undergraduate-level ML and algorithms course can't understand what I'm writing, then that's on me.
 I'll periodically give more technical asides into proof techniques that'll only make sense to people who work directly on research in this area, but I'll flag them so they'll be easily skippable.

 Maybe this blog will become something more with time...
 I'm trying to get my feet wet by talking mostly about technical topics that will be primarily of interest to people in my research field, but I may end up branching out to broader subjects that will interest people who aren't theoretical CS weirdos.